BENIN TRAVEL AFRICA ONLINE

 Stay in Ganvié, the lakeside village of Lake Nokoué

-If you want to immerse yourself in the atmosphere and the life of the inhabitants of Ganvié, we suggest that you stay there, either in a hotel or in a private home.
+If you want to immerse yourself in the atmosphere and life of the inhabitants of Ganvié, we suggest you stay there, either in a hotel or with a local.